- de novo Sequencing

 - Differential expression analysis of novel and known miRNA (two or more samples should be provided) as well as cluster analysis of novel and known miRNA (three or more samples should be provided)

-- Target gene prediction of novel and known miRNA (only one sample needed)
+- Prediction of novel and known miRNA target genes (only for one single sample)

-- Target gene Gene Ontology (GO) annotation and KEGG pathway analysis of novel and known miRNA
+- Gene Ontology (GO) annotation and KEGG pathway analysis of novel and known miRNA target genes (only for one single sample)

 - Base editing analysis of miRNA

-- Target gene GO annotation and KEGG pathway analysis of differential miRNA (two or more samples should be provided)
+- GO annotation and KEGG pathway analysis of differential miRNA target genes (two or more samples should be provided)

 Custom Bioinformatics Analysis